fbpx

 Appeals

-If one party is dissatisfied with the judgment, they may have the right to appeal to a higher court.
-Appeals are generally available where a party can demonstrate that the judge has made an error in applying the law.
+If one party is dissatisfied with the judgment, they may have the right to appeal to a higher Court.
+Appeals are generally available where a party can demonstrate that the Judge has made an error in applying the law.
 The appeal process can be complex, requiring legal expertise to navigate procedural requirements and establish valid grounds for appeal.

-In some appellate courts, it is necessary to apply to the appellate court for leave to appeal.
+In some Appellate Courts, it is necessary to apply to the Appellate Court for leave to appeal.
 The leave application might be determined before the appeal is filed or it might be determined at the same time that the appeal is heard.
-If the appellate court is satisfied that an appeal should be brought, then leave is granted to appeal.
-If the appellate court is not satisfied that the appeal might be arguable, then leave might be refused.
+If the Appellate Court is satisfied that an appeal should be brought, then leave is granted to appeal.
+If the Appellate Court is not satisfied that the appeal might be arguable, then leave might be refused.

 Conclusion